ijwwsq/shush/README.md

 ### add a secret

-encrypt and save a secret by key:
+encrypt and save a secret by key. key is hashed before storing:

 ```bash
 shush add github_token